saidsay-so/gateau/README.md

 ## Help

 ```
+> gateau --help

 A simple wrapper to import cookies from browsers for curl, wget and httpie.

 Usage: [-c ARG] [-b ARG] [--bypass-lock] COMMAND ...

 Available options:
     -c, --cookie-db <ARG>  Ccookie database path
-    -b, --browser <ARG>    Browser to import cookies from
+    -b, --browser <ARG>    Browser(s) to import cookies from
         --bypass-lock      Bypass the lock on the database (can cause read errors)
     -h, --help             Prints help information
     -V, --version          Prints version information

 Available commands:
     output  Output cookies to stdout in the specified format
-    wrap    Wrap a command (curl, wget, httpie) with the imported cookies
+    wrap    Wrap a command with the imported cookies

+> gateau output --help

+Output cookies to stdout in the specified format

+Usage: [--format ARG] [--session] --session-urls ARG... <HOSTS>...

+Available positional items:
+    <HOSTS>  Hosts to filter cookies by

+Available options:
+        --format <ARG>        Output format
+                              Supported formats: netscape, httpie-session
+        --session             Open the browser in a new context and output the saved cookies when it closes
+        --session-urls <ARG>  URL to open in the session
+    -h, --help                Prints help information

+> gateau wrap --help

+Wrap a command with the imported cookies

+Usage: <COMMAND> <ARGS>...

+Available positional items:
+    <COMMAND>  Command which should be wrapped
+               Supported commands: curl, wget, http, https
+    <ARGS>      Arguments for the wrapped command

+Available options:
+    -h, --help  Prints help information
 ```

 ## Performance